CN3ves/5-/docs/index.md

 </details>

   * **Conditions** reflect unusual effects the character acquired during adventuring, a specific change to the character's state.
 Conditions may be temporary, curable or permanent depending on their severity and how they were acquired.
-  > *A character fails of a cliff and brakes is leg.
-It is decided that the broken leg condition can be healed, but the medical intervention.
+  > *A character falls of a cliff and brakes is leg.
+It is decided that the broken leg condition can be healed with a the medical intervention.
 If the intervention is successful, the broken leg condition is now temporary, and requires only some time and rest to be removed.
-However, if the medical treatment is provided by someone unskilled, it may need to a permanent injury.*
+However, if the medical treatment is provided by someone unskilled, it may results in permanent injury.*
 <details><summary><i>Examples for conditions</i></summary>
   &nbsp;&nbsp;<i><u>Poisoned:</u> The character is physically ill and weak. <br>
   &nbsp;&nbsp;<u>Paralysed:</u> The character cannot move or act. <br>